 The annual average electric rates for industrial users in San Antonio are competitive when compared to other utilities across the state and nation.
 Residential bills are affordable, ranking lowest when compared to the 20 largest U.S. cities.
 Using the appropriate and most advantageous rate schedule, CPS Energy economic development staff will gladly calculate an estimated electric bill based on specific consumption (kWh) and demand (KW) figures.

-CPS Energy provides natural gas to nearly 337,000 residential, commercial and industrial customers in a 640-square-mile area in San Antonio, Bexar County and parts of Comal, Guadalupe and Medina counties.
+CPS Energy provides natural gas to nearly 337,000 residential, commercial and industrial customers in a 760-square-mile area in San Antonio, Bexar County and parts of Comal, Guadalupe and Medina counties.
 The system can be expanded to serve customers in other areas.
-Gas Transmission System

-The Gas Transmission System has 88 miles of 16-inch through 30-inch transmission mains that feed an extensive intermediate pressure supply system and provide access to four major natural gas transmission lines and numerous natural gas suppliers.
+The Gas Transmission System has 89 miles of 8-inch through 30-inch transmission mains that feed an extensive intermediate pressure supply system and provide access to four major natural gas transmission lines and numerous natural gas suppliers.

 Gas Distribution System

-Nearly 5,300 miles of 14-inch to 30-inch cathodically protected steel and plastic mains make up the gas distribution system.
+Nearly 5,300 miles of 2-inch to 30-inch cathodically protected steel and plastic mains make up the gas distribution system.
 CPS Energy has sufficient capacity to supply additional industrial load.
-Gas Service Continuity

 Gas Service Continuity

 As with the electric system, personnel from the Emergency Management Center (EMC) continuously monitor the natural gas system and remotely control all major components.
 Customers receive gas via a modern, reliable pipeline system that delivers the fuel even during heavy winter peak demand.
 Some 250 highly trained employees ensure reliability around the clock.
 As a natural gas distribution utility, CPS Energy adheres to the natural gas supply and priority use regulations established by the Texas Railroad Commission and the Federal Government.
-CPS Energy uses a pool of 60 gas providers to maintain competitive prices, guarantee adequate supply, and meet customer demands.
+CPS Energy has contracts in place with over 80 suppliers to maintain competitive prices, guarantee adequate supply, and meet customer demands.